-I have a wild and unproven theory that spending an hour everyday composing a thoughtful LinkedIn post that shows you are a leader in your industry — or at least an interesting person — is probably more effective than sending out resumes.
+I have a wild and unproven theory that spending an hour everyday composing a thoughtful LinkedIn post that shows you are a leader in your industry — or at least an interesting person — will change your life.

 I mean, it’s just a hunch.
 I’m not going to die on this hill.
 But if you do decide to do it, let me know what happens!

 I really do believe that if you consistently share interesting and thoughtful information, that it sets you up as a thought leader in your field.
 As a result, you will probably get far more people come to you than you can imagine.